d12frosted/elpa-mirror/stable-melpa/mallard-snippets-readme.txt

+;;; Commentary:

-Mallard 1.0 yasnippets according to the Mallard 1.0 specification.
+;; Mallard 1.0 yasnippets according to the Mallard 1.0 specification.